Fundamental limitations to key distillation from Gaussian states with Gaussian operations: Gaussian secret key distillation protocols

-A particularly useful upper bound on $\kp (V_{AB})$ is established by forcing Eve to apply a Gaussian measurement with pure seed of her choice before the beginning of the protocol, and to broadcast the obtained outcome to Alice and Bob together with the description of $\Gamma_E$.
-At this point, thanks to the discussion in Section~\ref{Gaussian_measurements_subsec} we know that the state that Alice and Bob share is Gaussian and has QCM \bb \tau_{AB} = (\gamma_{ABE}+\Gamma_E)/(\gamma_E+\Gamma_E)\, , \ee where $\gamma_{ABE}$ is a purification of the QCM $V_{AB}$.
+A particularly useful upper bound on $\kp (V_{AB})$ can be established by forcing Eve to apply a Gaussian measurement with pure seed of her choice before the beginning of the protocol, and to broadcast the obtained outcome to Alice and Bob together with the description of $\Gamma_E$.
+From \eqref{post_measurement_QCM} we know that in this case the state that Alice and Bob share is Gaussian and has QCM \bb \tau_{AB} = (\gamma_{ABE}+\Gamma_E)/(\gamma_E+\Gamma_E)\, , \ee where $\gamma_{ABE}$ is a purification of the QCM $V_{AB}$.
 Since Alice and Bob also know Eve's measurement outcome, they can easily apply local displacements and have their state's mean vanish.
-The protocols then proceed as in Definitions~\ref{GLOPC_def}--\ref{GLMPC_def}.
+The protocols then proceed as detailed earlier in this Section.
 Note that Eve's measurement outcome is now independent of Alice and Bob's state and is thus useless.
 We summarise this discussion by giving the following definition.